Sefton Park: Entertainment uses

 The park has also been a site for Royal Liverpool Philharmonic Orchestra's summer pops season, Africa Oyé and the Moscow State Circus.
 Bands have also played at the park in the '80s such as Echo and the Bunnymen.

 In 2025 it was announced by the BBC and the Liverpool City Regional Authority that the park would be the location for the music festival, BBC Radio 1's Big Weekend in May 2025.
+The Savoy Jazzmen play there on the first Tuesday of each month from 2pm, with other events like tea dances at other times.

+The nearest rail station is St Michaels, some 1 mile distant.

 Restoration

-In 2005 the park received provisional approval for a major £5 million Heritage Lottery funded renovation project which involves the refurbishment and improvement of many of the park's features.
-The work began in June 2007 was expected to be completed in summer 2009.
-This work was very controversial with some regular users of the park as it included destroying trees and breeding sites of birds.
+In 2005 the park received provisional approval for a major £5& million Heritage Lottery Fund renovation project which involves the refurbishment and improvement of many of the park's features.
+The work began in June 2007 and was expected to be completed in summer 2009.
+This work was controversial, with some regular users of the park claiming that it involved the destruction of trees and of bird breeding sites.
 The work led to the formation of the "Friends of Sefton Park" campaigns.